gambitph/Stackable/readme.txt

 == Changelog ==

+= 1.15.2 =
+* Fixed: Accordion now doesn't clip its content to a maximum of 800px

 = 1.15.1 =
 * Fixed: Separator block clipping when full-width
 * Fixed: Typo in background image help text